kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 `train_loss` is not needed, since we are only interested in the performance of the model on the validation set, not on the training set.
-The loss on the validation set after each epoch relative to the error rate on the validation set are what we are interested in.
+The loss on the validation set after each epoch relative to the error rate on the validation set is what we are interested in.

 ```python